clarin-eric/handbook-development/docs/general-guidelines/code-lifecycle.md

 ## Releasing

-### Release stages
+### Lifecycle stages

-👉 Break the release process up in the following stages.
+👉 The release process `SHOULD` be broken up into the following stages.
 Promote (or demote) according to the descriptions below.
-Make the release stage explicit in tags and version numbers.
+The version number (and therefore tag) `SHOULD` reflect the lifecycle stage in the value and/or presence of the qualifier part of the version number.

 - **Alpha**: Feature developments
+    - Stability and functionality do not have to be guaranteed
 	- Dependencies can still change, including updates to new minor versions
+	- Alpha status should be clear to the end user in the application's interface (if applicable)
 - **Beta**: Feature freeze
 	- Bug fixes and feature enhancements
-	- Dependency checks, update to latest within minor
+	- Dependency checks, update to latest within minor and apply any available security updates
 	- Version control: branch off from development
+	- Beta status should be clear to the end user in the application's interface (if applicable)
 - **Release candidate**
-	- Bugs must be fixed or documented as known issues
+	- Bugs are either fixed or documented as known issues
 	- Final dependency checks, main focus on security (high and critical vulnerabilities must be resolved or else documented)
 	- Write or finalise a change log and upgrade instructions
 - **Release**
 	- Should be identical to the last release candidate except for the version number

+### Hotfixes

+{TODO}

 ### Publication